Gaurav619916/Pizza_sales--sql/README.md

 11. Percentage Contribution of Each Pizza Type to Total Revenue
 12. Cumulative Revenue Analysis Over Time
 13. Top 3 Most Ordered Pizza Types Based on Revenue for Each Category

+# How to Use This Project
+Setup the Database: Import the pizza sales dataset into your SQL database.
+Run the Queries: Use the provided SQL queries to extract insights.
+Analyze the Results: Interpret the data to make business recommendations.